DArcMattr/presos/ocwp-201511-develop.md

 # What does it have over plain ol' HTTP?

-Header compression, by being binary & stream-compressed.
+1. Header compression, by being binary & stream-compressed.
+Existing tools like Curl will deal with this transparently

-Pipelining, pushing all page assets through a single TCP/IP connection, instead of letting your browser request many separate assets through HTTP requests.
+1. Pipelining, pushing all page assets through a single TCP/IP connection, instead of letting your browser request many separate assets through HTTP requests.

-Mandatory HTTPS, recommended in the standard, and major browser vendors are implementing that recommendation
+1. **Mandatory HTTPS**, recommended in the standard, and major browser vendors are implementing that recommendation

 # Do you have to do anything special for HTTP/2?